manuGil/fair-code/README.md

 [Describe the steps  that users (not developers) should follow to install the code in each of the intended platforms (e.g. Window 10, MacOS, etc.).]

-### [For Patform A]

 **Requirements**
-- [List the software and/or technologies on which the code depends, and add hyperlinks to the sources whenever possible.]
+- [List the software, OS, and/or technologies on which the code depends, and add hyperlinks to the sources whenever possible.]
 - [State any relevant hardware requirements.]

+### [For Patform A]

 [List and describe each step required to install the software.
 Use a description/example format.
 For example:]